Future Black History Month: Big Freedia on How She 'Flipped' Her Struggles to Change the World

 "Some of the struggles that I've overcome in my life are being black, being gay and being overweight," she tells Fuse in an exclusive for Future Black History Month.
 "I learned to find out who I was and feel comfortable with myself.
 Once I got to a place in my life where I felt comfortable about all those things, I started to create and be myself.
 I was then voted 'Most Likely to Stand Out,' so, I took it, I flipped it and made it something positive."

 Freedia adds that she took her journey to self-love and now spreads it around the world.

 "I feel like my music brings all walks of life together through the power of ass," she adds.
 "Black, white, gay, straight, whatever: When you come to a Freedia show, you feel loved, you feel open to be who you are and to express yourself through dance music."

 If anyone knows about playing to your advantages to make it a positive expression, it's Freedia.
 While her star has been consistently on the rise these past years, it's become increasingly clear that the bounce queen is investing in herself for the greatest chance of success.

-When her reality docu-series returns in Summer 2017 for its sixth season, Fuse's most successful show ever will have a new feel with its refreshed title Big Freedia Bounces Back, an exciting new look and the show will be extended to an hour series.
-The changes will undoubtedly put it on the same playing field as other successful reality shows, and puts Freedia that much closer to world domination.
+When Freedia's reality docu-series returns September 12 for a sixth season, Fuse's most successful original series ever will have a new feel, a refreshed title Big Freedia Bounces Back, and extended one-hour long episodes.
+The changes will undoubtedly put it on the same playing field as other successful reality shows, putting Freedia that much closer to world domination.